SPOTLIGHT ON RESOURCES -- 2026 Edition

 WHAT ARE RESOURCES?

-A resource is money as well as something that you own and can turn into cash.
-Examples of resources are property, stocks, bonds, and bank accounts.
+A resource is something that you own that you can use (or turn into cash to use) to pay for food and shelter.
+Examples of resources are cash, property, stocks, bonds, and bank accounts.

 spotlight